 But many were science-based and well explained by scientists working in related fields.

-The Mandela Effect – Theories and Explanations is so long – and sometimes technical – I recommend the paperback edition.
+The Mandela Effect – Theories and Explanations is so long – and sometimes technical – I plan to re-release it in paperback.

 Take the Mandela Effect with a grain of salt…?